maciakl/MSU-Blog/_posts/2013-02-06-file-comparison-challenge.markdown

 I submit that you should be able to accurately compare these two files, and be able to give me a list of all the differences (by line number) in less than a minute (not including research time).

 Note that the files are definitely not identical: there are more than two (but less than ten) minor differences between them.

 Your task is to tell me which lines in file #2 were changed with respect to the file #1, which exact words in each of the lines were altered and how you found them.

-If you are unable to do that, please describe what methods have you tried, and why do you think they failed.

-Submit your results via Blackboard.
+Submit your findings via email.
+Put **CMPT-CHALLENGE** in the subject line.

 [f1]: {{site.baseurl}}/res/file1.txt
 [f2]: {{site.baseurl}}/res/file2.txt